ilove2git/iib-bestpractice-applications-template/README.md

 ### Image Configuration and Customization Options

-5. Decide if you want to switch features on or off by setting environment variables:
+- Decide if you want to switch features on or off by setting environment variables:
-		- IIB_TRACEMODE: this can be set to `on` or `off` to en/disable trace nodes.
+    - `IIB_TRACEMODE`: this can be set to `on` or `off` to en/disable trace nodes.
-		- IIB_LICENSE: this must be set to `accept` to indicate that you accepted the IBM License Agreement
+    - `IIB_LICENSE`: this must be set to `accept` to indicate that you accepted the IBM License Agreement
-		- IIB_SKIPDEPLOY: Skip deployment of IIB applications, useful in development
+    - `IIB_SKIPDEPLOY`: Skip deployment of IIB applications, useful in development
-		- IIB_GLOBALCACHE: if set to `internal` the global cache on IIB is just enabled.
+    - `IIB_GLOBALCACHE`: if set to `internal` the global cache on IIB is just enabled.
 If set to `external` the connection to an external IBM Extreme Scale is configured.
 This requires the following environment variables to be set:
-			- IIB_GC_USER: username to connect to IBM Extreme Scale
+      - `IIB_GC_USER`: username to connect to IBM Extreme Scale
-			- IIB_GC_PASSWD: password to connect to IBM Extreme Scale
+      - `IIB_GC_PASSWD`: password to connect to IBM Extreme Scale
-			- IIB_GC_CATALOGENDPOINT: catalogendpoint to connect to IBM Extreme Scale
+      - `IIB_GC_CATALOGENDPOINT`: catalogendpoint to connect to IBM Extreme Scale
-			- IIB_GC_GRIDNAME gridname to connect to IBM Extreme Scale The PKI Infrastructure can be configured as follows by setting the following env variables the iib configuration will be done by the base image automatically if both variables are available and the keystore:
+      - `IIB_GC_GRIDNAME`: gridname to connect to IBM Extreme Scale The PKI Infrastructure can be configured as follows by setting the following env variables the iib configuration will be done by the base image automatically if both variables are available and the keystore:
 			- `IIB_KEYSTOREPW`: the keystore password, can be set as an environment variable or in the `pw.sh` file mounted under `/secret/pw.sh`.
 			- `IIB_TRUSTSTOREPW`: the truststore password, can be set as an environment variable or in the `pw.sh` file mounted under `/secret/pw.sh`.
 			- Add a keystore and truststore under `/secret/keystore.jks` and `/secret/truststore.jks` to enable HTTPS or SSL MQ.
 - Exposed Ports:
-		- 4414: Port of the IIB Admin WebUi and for remote debugging in IBM Integration Bus Toolkit
+    - `4414`: Port of the IIB Admin WebUi and for remote debugging in IBM Integration Bus Toolkit
-		- 7800: Port of the HTTP Listener
+    - `7800`: Port of the HTTP Listener

 ### Build and Staging